A dynamical systems perspective on the thermodynamics of late-time cosmology: Thermodynamical aspects on phase space

 The Friedmann equation and the positivity of the energy densities confine phase space in a half-circle defined by $ y \geq 0$ and $x^2 + y^2 \leq 1$.
 The Raychaudhuri equation, the continuity equation for matter, and the Klein-Gordon equation for the scalar field lead to the autonomous system of equations~\cite{Bahamonde:2018pr, amendola2010dark}

 The autonomous system has four critical points: \begin{enumerate} \item $K_{\pm} \equiv (x = \pm 1,\; y = 0)$: For $-\sqrt{6} \leq \lambda \leq \sqrt{6}$, these points are unstable nodes and act as past attractors for all orbits.
-They correspond to scalar field-dominated universes, where the energy density of the field is purely kinetic.
+They correspond to scalar field–dominated universes, where the energy density of the field is purely kinetic.
 Physically, this mimics a stiff fluid with an equation of state $1$.

 \item $M \equiv (x = 0,\; y = 0)$: This is a saddle point representing a matter-dominated universe.
 It attracts orbits emerging from the kinetic-dominated points, subsequently repels them to stable nodes.